hudmarr/Pi-Weather-Screen/README.md

-# Pi-Weather-Screen
+# Pi-Screensaver
-Raspberry Pi home screen that shows map with precipitation along with other weather data.
+Raspberry Pi home screen that includes radar, weather, and time

+Work in progress, when ReadMe is finalized so is the code.